jupyter4edu/jupyter-edu-book/06-getting-your-class-going-with-jupyter.md

 their large Data8 course.
 Vocareum (https://www.vocareum.com) TODO

-## How do you create Jupyter Notebooks for reuse and sharing?
+## How do you create Jupyter notebooks for reuse and sharing?

 As you create notebooks for your lectures, computational essays, or homework assignments, you may wish to think about how to make it